dogwonder/dgwltd-theme/README.md

 `template-guide.php`

-Similar to NHS [contents guide](https://www.nhs.uk/conditions/type-2-diabetes/) this allows for a parent / child relationshiop to be created with all child pages listed with the parent as the first item on a contents list.
+Similar to NHS [contents guide](https://www.nhs.uk/conditions/type-2-diabetes/) this allows for a parent / child relationship to be created with all child pages listed with the parent as the first item on a contents list.
 Allows the user to navigate forwards and backwards through the contents list.

 ### Blog template